This is the story of a birth mommy, Delina, and her adoption journey.

-In 2013, a 26-year-old Delina was enjoying her much needed vacation visiting friends in San Diego, CA. Her stay in the Southern California city was supposed to be fun and carefree but physical trauma and life-changing news soon put a halt to her happy holiday.
+In 2013, 26-year-old Delina was enjoying her much-needed vacation visiting friends in San Diego, CA. Her stay in the Southern California city was supposed to be fun and carefree but physical trauma and life-changing news soon put a halt to her happy holiday.
 One moment during Delina’s vacation, when she was in bed, she went into a seizure and hit her head on the headboard.
 The next moment she remembers is waking up in a hospital room.

 Delina, naturally caught off guard by her surroundings when she woke up, vaguely remembers her seizure spell happening.
 The twenty-something woman was relieved to hear from the doctors that her head did not suffer from any permanent damage due to how badly she banged it against the headboard.
 But the doctors had some other serious news for her, Delina was 25 weeks pregnant.

 Hearing this unexpected and unfathomable truth was a shake to her system.
 “I didn’t have one sign [of pregnancy] no weight gain, I was on the Depo shot [and] I was on my period.
 I thought wrong test results,” said Delina.
-In that moment, her vacation ended and a new world of unknowns began.
+At that moment, her vacation ended and a new world of unknowns began.
 Racing thoughts of “what do I do next?” were the only thing on her mind.

 Delina immediately booked the first plane ticket home to tell her family and then-boyfriend/child’s father Chris*.